 - Compact size.
 170H x 85W x 35W (mm)

 - Simple to use.

 - .
 10 Transmitter channels, one transmitter per channel.

 - Additional receivers can be added to expand system.

 - Four menus available giving information on the system. •

 - Last 10 alarms stored.

 - All alarms are time and date stamped.

 - Acknowledged by mobile phone.

-- Up to three telephone numbers per transmitter.
+- Up to two telephone numbers per transmitter.

 - Add and remove transmitters by a simple password protected text.

-- Audible alarm.
+- .
+Audible alarm.

 - Power failure alarm.

 - Rechargeable battery backup.

 - Built in communications to mobiles, land lines and web.

-- Logged data to web.
+- Internet access to logged alarm information.
 (Option) •